Amet13/ODYSSEY/README.md

 ## 📚 Documentation

-- **Start here** → **[USER_GUIDE.md](Documentation/USER_GUIDE.md)** – Complete app setup and usage guide.
+- **[USER_GUIDE.md](Documentation/USER_GUIDE.md)** – Complete app setup and usage guide.
-- **For automation** → **[CLI.md](Documentation/CLI.md)** – Command-line interface for CI/CD and remote automation.
+- **[CLI.md](Documentation/CLI.md)** – Command-line interface for CI/CD and remote automation.
-- **For developers** → **[DEVELOPMENT.md](Documentation/DEVELOPMENT.md)** – Development workflow and contribution guidelines.
+- **[DEVELOPMENT.md](Documentation/DEVELOPMENT.md)** – Development workflow and contribution guidelines.

 ## ⚖️ Ethical Considerations & Legal Notice

 ### 🎓 Educational Purpose

-This application demonstrates modern macOS development techniques and best practices:
+This application demonstrates modern macOS development techniques including SwiftUI & AppKit integration, WebKit automation, menu bar applications, and secure credential management.

-- **SwiftUI & AppKit integration** - Modern macOS UI development.
-- **WebKit automation** - Browser automation and web interaction.
-- **Menu bar applications** - System integration and background processing.
-- **Security practices** - Keychain integration and secure credential management.

-### 🛡️ Responsible Usage Guidelines
+### 🛡️ Responsible Usage

 **IMPORTANT:** This tool is designed for educational purposes and legitimate personal use only.

-Users must:
+**✅ Permitted:**

-- ✅ **Use responsibly** - Only use for personal educational and development purposes.
+- Personal educational and development purposes.
-- ✅ **Respect rate limits** - The app includes built-in delays to avoid overwhelming servers.

-### 🚫 Prohibited Uses

-**DO NOT:**
+- Respecting rate limits with built-in delays.

+**❌ Prohibited:**

-- ❌ Use for commercial services or reselling.
+- Commercial services or reselling.
-- ❌ Share accounts or credentials with others.
+- Sharing accounts or credentials.
-- ❌ Use for any malicious or harmful purposes.
+- Any malicious or harmful purposes.

-### 📋 Legal Disclaimer

-This software is provided "as is" without warranty.
-Users are responsible for:

-- Using the application in accordance with applicable laws.
-- Understanding that automation may be subject to website terms of service.

 ### 🔒 Privacy & Security

 - All automation runs locally on your machine (except CI).
-- No user data is transmitted to external servers (except CI).
+- No user data transmitted to external servers (except CI).
-- Credentials are stored securely in macOS Keychain.
+- Credentials stored securely in macOS Keychain.
-- No tracking or analytics are collected.
+- No tracking or analytics collected.

+**Legal Disclaimer:** This software is provided "as is" without warranty.
+Users are responsible for using the application in accordance with applicable laws and website terms of service.

 By using this application, you acknowledge that you understand and agree to these terms of use.